 So now we know exactly what a blog is, let’s compare a blog to a website…

-The main difference between a blog and a website is that a website’s content is mainly static.
+The main difference between blog vs website is that a website’s content is mainly static.
 This means that content is published on a website and left for visitors to view, without generally being updated too often.
 To keep content fresh and varied, websites also often display a blog alongside their static content.